SherifOlalekan/AI-Automation-and-Agents/Agent-Pack-1/README.md

   - Adds reminders to **Google Calendar**.
   - Replies to the sender confirming the task.
   - Includes duplicate detection to prevent redundancy.
-  - In a situation when the task is not well-detailed, an automatic email is sent asking the sender to provide more context to the task
+  - In a situation when the task is not well-detailed, an automatic email is sent asking the sender to provide more context to the task.
 - **Value:** Ensures no task slips through the cracks and adds accountability.

 ---